harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ### Previewing changes

-Being able to preview changes before they'll be applied to a platform is the biggest benefit offered by *Terraform* in day-to-day business.
+Being able to preview changes before they are applied to a platform is the most significant benefit offered by *Terraform* in day-to-day business.
 You can think of it as the `git status` of *IaC*.
 You describe your infrastructure in *HCL* and use the handy `terraform plan` command to see what would happen if that *Terraform* script gets **applied** to the chosen platform.

 Besides those three major benefits, *Terraform* offers things like: